99 Women

 99 Women (Der heiße Tod) is a 1969 women in prison film directed by Jesús Franco and starring Maria Schell, Mercedes McCambridge, Maria Rohm, Rosalba Neri, Luciana Paluzzi and Herbert Lom.
 One of the earliest and most financially successful examples of the genre, it was produced by Harry Alan Towers as an international co-production.

 The script was purchased from Robert L. Lippert.

+Plot

+New inmate Marie arrives at an island prison in the women's sector and receives the number 99.
+The inmates are controlled by the sadistic lesbian warden Thelma Diaz and Governor Santos and submitted to torture, rape, sexual harassment and abuse.
+When the Justice minister replaces Diaz, Marie believes that her life will improve and her case will be reopened.
+Marie's disappointed with the new warden and plans to escape.
+But their scheme fails and the abuse they've undergone had been but a paltry hint of the torture in store.